 3. Stop using cotton swabs to clean your ears

 They might seem like harmless little batons of plastic and cotton, but cotton buds can be highly destructive when used to clean your ears.

 In 5% of cases, wax can build up beyond normal levels, but cotton buds aren't the answer.
-Visit your GP or Leightons Hearing Care expert to have the wax removed safely and professionally.
+Book an Ear Wax Removal appointment online at your nearest Leightons practice to have the wax removed safely and professionally.